MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

    > [!div class="mx-imgBorder"]
    > ![Review the field mappings](media/map-excel.png "Review the field mappings")

-    The left side lists all columns defined in the table and the dropdown on the right list the columns available in the Excel file.
+    The left side lists all columns defined in the table.
+The dropdown on the right list the columns available in the Excel file.

     Map the **Tags**, **Text**, and **Id** columns from Excel to the respective columns in the table.

-1. Once you have mapped the columns, go back to the import step by selecting **Save changes** at the top-right.
+1. Once you've mapped the columns, go back to the import step by selecting **Save changes** at the top-right.

    > [!div class="mx-imgBorder"]
    > ![Save your changes](media/map-columns.png "SAve your changes")